 How I Went from Fighting Fires to Writing History

 The invitation to deliver the Furniss lectures described the last – the one before us – as a kind of intellectual autobiography.
 Let me try my hand at it, without too much emphasis on either the intellectual or the biographic.
 The truth is, I’m one of the most boring people I know.
-If I didn’t have to know me, I wouldn’t want to.
+If I didn’t have to know me, I probably wouldn’t want to.
 Still, I’ve never met a colleague who says his or her experience is typical.
 Like the residents of Lake Wobegon, we’re all above average.
 We all have unique stories about how we came to be where we are.
 Here’s mine.

 I write history today because I read history as a boy.
 I’m a professor because, when I was 12 I became stricken with strep infections that settled in my kidneys and heart and left me an invalid through my middle-school years; I went from being a good student to an obsessive one.
 And I became a scholar on fire because, a few days after graduating from high school, I took a job as a laborer at Grand Canyon National Park.
 When I showed up, an opening appeared on the North Rim fire crew, and I was asked if I wanted to take it.
 I knew nothing of the North Rim, and less about fire.
 I said, Sure, with the confidence that only a callow adolescent can muster.
 I returned to the North Rim Longshots for 15 summers.
 Everything I’ve written about in the past 40 years – even the fact that I write books at all - dates from that decision.